1. What is required to join the NEHA?

 3. How many provider networks does NEHA offer?

-Currently, NEHA offers three networks.
-The NEHA PPO Broad network includes providers at Aspirus and Ascension along with over 200 ancillary providers under contract with NEHA.
-Two community-based narrow networks are also available.
-One is affiliated with the Aspirus network and the other network is affiliated with Ascension.
-Both community networks include access to the ancillary providers under contract with NEHA.
+Currently, NEHA offers four networks.
+The NEHA PPO Broad network includes providers at Aspirus, Ascension and Marshfield Clinic along with over 200 ancillary providers under contract with NEHA.
+Three community-based narrow networks are also available.
+One is affiliated with the Aspirus network, one is affiliated with the Ascension network and the other network is affiliated with Marshfield Clinic.
+All community networks include access to the ancillary providers under contract with NEHA.
 These enrolled community networks offer higher savings by encouraging employees and their family members to utilize the providers within the primary health care system they have selected.

 4. What dues and other fees does a member company pay?